Using the Library

 About

 Originally known as the "University Research Library" (URL), the building was designed by architect A. Quincy Jones (whose papers(opens in a new tab) are archived in UCLA Library Special Collections).
-The east half of the building opened to the public in 1964, but the library didn't reach its full size until a second phase expansion was completed in 1970.
-In 1997 the building was renamed in honor of Charles E. Young(opens in a new tab), UCLA's longest-serving chancellor.
-Major internal renovations were made to the A-level in 2009 and the first floor in 2011, based on designs by Perkins and Will.
+The east half of the building opened to the public in 1964, but the library reached its full size when a second phase expansion was completed in 1970.
+In 1997, the building was renamed in honor of Charles E. Young(opens in a new tab), UCLA's longest-serving chancellor.
+Major internal renovations were completed in 2009 for the A-level and in 2011 for the first floor, based on designs by Perkins and Will(opens in a new tab).